aliyigitbireroglu/flutter-snap/snap/README.md

 <img src="https://www.cosmossoftware.coffee/Common/Portfolio/GIFs/FlutterSnap.gif"/>
 <br><br>

+<a name="description"></a>
 ## Description

-This is a very detailed snap tool that allows very flexible snap management and snapping between your widgets.
-Just wrap your *snapper* widget with "SnapController", fill the parameters, define your *snappable* widget and this package will take care of everything else.
+This is a very detailed snap tool/widget that allows very flexible snap management and snapping between your widgets.
+Just wrap your *snapper* widget with the SnapController widget, fill the parameters, define your *snappable* widget and this package will take care of everything else.

 ## Notes
 I started using and learning Flutter only some weeks ago so this package might have some parts that don't make sense,